IAmTomahawkx/Streamlabs-Chatbot-doc/dev/developer.rst

     .. function:: HasPermission(userid, permission, info)

-        checks if a user has a certain permission. a list of permissions can be found `here <link>`_.
+        checks if a user has a certain permission. a list of permissions can be found :ref:`permission-levels-dev`.

         Parameters
         ----------------